monsoonmaelstrom/book2/book2.md

 “Is that what’s going on with you?” he asks, as he pushes my hair back from where it’s fallen into my face, letting his fingers skim across my cheek.

 “Yes.
 No. I don’t know,” I sigh, and say again, “I don’t know.
-The dread it’s bigger than that.
+The dread—it’s bigger than that.
 It’s all this stuff with my mother and what she’s teaching everyone.”

 “What do you mean?”